Find out about careers in our legal and democratic services department.

 We are an innovative forward-thinking council.

-First North Law launched in March this year, becoming the first local authority in the north to trade its legal service.
+First North Law launched in March 2020, becoming the first local authority in the north to trade its legal service.

 Our newly formed company has the ability to trade more widely in a range of specialist legal services to other public sector bodies as well as the private sector.
 The creation of the company supports the Council’s commercial growth with its expanding portfolio of services offered to external markets, including initiatives in education, waste disposal, broadband, information governance and auditing and in property.
 These commercial ambitions are driven by the Council’s determination to protect as well as transform frontline services.